PerfectlySoft/PerfectDocs/guide/filters.md

-# Request &amp; Response Filters
+# Request and Response Filters

-In addition to the regular request/response handler system, Perfect Server also provides a request and response filtering system.
+In addition to the regular request/response handler system, the Perfect server also provides a request and response filtering system.
 Any filters which are added to the server are called for each client request.
-These filters run, each in turn, and are given a chance to modify either the request object before it is delivered to the handler or the response object after the request has been marked as complete.
+These filters run, each in turn, and are given a chance to modify either the request object before it is delivered to the handler, or the response object after the request has been marked as complete.
 Filters also have the option to terminate the current request.

 Filters are added to the server along with a priority indicator.
-Priority levels can be either high, medium or low.
-High priority filters are executed before medium and low.
-Medium priorities are executed before any low level filters.
+Priority levels can be either high, medium, or low.
+High-priority filters are executed before medium and low.
+Medium priorities are executed before any low-level filters.

 Because filters are executed for every request, it is vital that they perform their tasks as quickly as possible so as to not hold up or delay request processing.

-## Request Filters
+### Request Filters

-Request filters are called after the request has been fully read but before the appropriate request handler has been located.
+Request filters are called after the request has been fully read, but before the appropriate request handler has been located.
 This gives request filters an opportunity to modify the request before it is handled.

 ### Creating